Monitoring and Reporting on Grave Violations Committed Against Children

 In the past, only parties that recruit and use children were included in the annexes of the annual report.
-In 2009 and 2011, the Security Council decided to also list armed forces and groups who kill and maim children, commit sexual violence against children, and attack schools and hospitals.
+In 2009, 2011, and 2015, the Security Council adopted resolutions to also list armed forces and groups who kill and maim children, commit sexual violence against children, attack schools and hospitals, and abduct children.

 The MRM ends when violations against children have ended, mechanisms to protect boys and girls have been put in place and all parties in a country situation have been de-listed.

 The Country Task Force on Monitoring and Reporting (CTFMR), co-chaired by UNICEF and the highest UN representative in-country, are mandated to manage the MRM.
 Teams on the ground collect information, respond to grave violations and engage in advocacy, notably to negotiate and implement Action Plans.

 For example, members of the task force assist in the release of children, provide reintegration services, and help vacate schools used militarily, often at a moment’s notice.

 UNICEF co-chairs the CTFMR in all countries on the agenda of the Office of the Special Representative.
 In countries with a peacekeeping or peacebuilding mission, the Special Representative of the Secretary-General and head of the DPKO or DPA mission, also co-chairs the CTFMR.
 In country-situations with no peacekeeping/peacebuilding mission, the UN Resident Coordinator co-chairs the Task Force.

 It is important to note that the Office of the Special Representative does not have a field presence but promotes and supports the work of operational partners.